 Co-op, in conjunction with Quarry Bay Developments, has proposed a combined development permit and land use redesignation (re-zoning) for the site located at 2580 Southland Dr. S.W. (the existing Co-op site).
-The development proposes five new buildings.
-The tallest building heights are proposed to be approximately 12 storeys (44 metres) and 11 storeys (42 metres).
-A total of 266 residential units are proposed and 13,634 square metres (146,755 square feet) of commercial space including office, grocery store, retail, existing restaurants, liquor store, gas bar and other commercial uses.
+The development (as of July 2017) proposes five new buildings.
+The tallest building heights are proposed to be approximately 13 storeys (44 metres) and 7 storeys (25 metres).
+A total of 294 residential units are proposed and 14,500 square metres (156,076 square feet) of commercial space including office, grocery store, retail, existing restaurants, liquor store, gas bar and other commercial uses and 754 parking stalls.

 The land use amendment application is to redesignate the property from C-C2f0.32h16 to a Direct Control designation that would be based on the C-COR1 designation.
 The application number is LOC2016-0330.